austephner/DevConsole/README.md

             return new string[] {"helloworld", "hw"};
         }

-        // The text displayed when the "help helloworld" or "help hw" command is executed public override string GetHelp()
+        // The action that actually happens when this command is executed. public override void Execute(List<string> parameters)
         {
-            return "Displays \"Hello World\" into the console.";
+            DevConsole.Print("Hello world!");
         }

-        // The action that actually happens when this command is executed. public override void Execute(List<string> parameters)
+        // (OPTIONAL) The text displayed when the "help helloworld" or "help hw" command is executed public override string GetHelp()
         {
-            DevConsoleBehaviour.Instance.Print("Hello world!");
+            return "Displays \"Hello World\" into the console.";
         }

+        // (OPTIONAL) Denotes whether or not this command can only be run in "dev mode" public override bool devModeOnly => false;

+        // (OPTIONAL) Denotes whether or not this command can only be run in "cheat mode" public override bool cheatModeOnly => false;
 }
 ```

+# Tips
+- You don't need to use `DevConsoleBehaviour.Instance` to call console functions.
+You can simply reference `DevConsole` instead which is a static class that allows for shorthand/convenient calling of the `DevConsoleBehaviour` instance.

 # Credits
 Thanks to the [Unity Discord Community](https://discord.com/invite/unity) for helping settle the package issues with this repo.